 2. Network Missions.
 On a few occasions our groups have gone out on mission trips together!
 This has been phenomenal, especially because many of our students return to our same schools as partners in mission for the other 51 weeks of the year!

 1. Refuge and Prayer.
 Our network is safe.
-I am known in this tribe and I know that I am supported in prayer.
+I am known in this community and I know that I am supported in prayer.
 If our group “errs” on one side, it’s that we want to love on each other and pray for one another more than anything else.